Willkommen auf den Seiten des Auswärtigen Amts

 For further information, visit the website of the Central Service Agency of the Federal Government at: Website of the Federal Office of Administration.

-The application for naturalization is to be handed in with the Federal Office of Administration through the responsible German Mission.
+The application is to be handed in with the Federal Office of Administration through the responsible German Mission.
 Charges apply.

 Former German citizens who lost their citizenship less then 12 years ago by applying for a non-German citizenship and are not in possession of a special permit to retain their German citizenship (Beibehaltungsgenehmigung) can apply for re-naturalization.
 Prerequisits are among others very good German language skills as well as continuing close connections to Germany.